Battle of Bazentin Ridge: 16 July

 Furse ordered co-ordinated attacks on the north-west of Delville Wood and the north end of Longueval after a trench mortar bombardment.
 At 10:00 a.m. a battalion of the 27th Brigade attacked west of North Street and the 1st South African Regiment attacked from the west end of Prince's Street (which runs through the middle of the wood) but both units were repulsed by machine-gun fire.
 The bombardment re-commenced but the stalemate continued.
 The 9th (Scottish) Division decided to postpone attacks until the heavy artillery could re-bombard the village at 4:00 a.m. on 17 July but the Fourth Army headquarters demanded that the village be captured by dawn.

 The artillery bombardment was brought forward to 12:30 a.m. when the infantry could have retired to a safe distance but German artillery-fire continued, cut all telephone lines and at 11:00 p.m.
 German infantry counter-attacked.
-Armin had ordered a similar maximum effort and two regiments of the 8th Division and a regiment of the 12th Reserve Division were thrown in without time to prepare or reconnoitre.
+Sixt von Armin had ordered a similar maximum effort and two regiments of the 8th Division and a regiment of the 12th Reserve Division were thrown in, without time to prepare or reconnoitre.
 The attackers attacked from the east, north-east and north.
 The Germans got close to the wood, before small-arms fire and artillery stopped the advance with many casualties.
 The British attack began at 2:00 a.m. on 17 June.